LeonEricsson/leonericsson.github.io/blog/2025-02-06-deepseekmath.md

 ## *ppo crash course*
 Reinforcement learning has long struggled with the challenge of stable and efficient policy optimization.
 Early policy gradient methods, while theoretically sound, were notorious for their instability—small changes in policy could lead to catastrophic drops in performance, making training unpredictable.
 Standard approaches, such as vanilla policy gradients, suffered from high variance and lacked a mechanism to prevent overly aggressive updates.

 Trust Region Policy Optimization (TRPO) was a big deal when it came out.
 It tackled one of the biggest problems in reinforcement learning: instability in policy gradient methods.
-The idea was simple—if we update our policy, we should ensure that we don’t make such a large step that we completely destroy performance.
+The idea was simple— when the gradient tells us to move in a certain direction, don't trust it fully.
+The gradient is noisy, it's stochastic in nature, so don't dive head first after it.
 TRPO enforced this by constraining the KL-divergence between the old and new policies, keeping things stable.
 By maintaining updates within a "trust region," TRPO significantly improved training reliability, making it a go-to choice for many reinforcement learning applications.

 But TRPO had its downsides.
 It was a second-order method, meaning it required expensive computations, including solving a constrained optimization problem at every update step.
 This made it computationally intensive and cumbersome to implement in practice.
 Enter Proximal Policy Optimization (PPO), which asked the same question—how can we take the largest possible policy improvement step while ensuring stability?—but answered it with a much simpler first-order approach.
 By replacing TRPO’s complex optimization constraints with a clipped objective function, PPO retained stability while being far easier to implement and scale.